mrmarganski/mkdoc/docs/engineering/cad/CAD.md

 ---

 ## 🏆 The Method to Completion
 How do you pass this course?
 It is simple: **Project-Based Mastery.** There are no multiple-choice tests here.
 You will advance through 4 Stages.
-At the end of each section, you will submit an Onshape document link or a screenshot of your 3D model for review.
+At the end of each section, you will submit an Onshape document link to our 2064 Onshape classroom.
+Stage 0 will set you up with your access and account.

 <div class="grid cards" markdown>